 A genetic diagnosis means accurate genetic counseling for you and allows your physician to estimate recurrence in your family.

 Genetic testing can also tell you that you do not have the genetic change/mutation causing the condition in your family.
 This information may determine that no further clinical follow-up is needed for you

 What will my genetic test results tell me?

-We provide your physician with a clinical statement from the genetic test, complete with all the relevant findings, and evidence from medical publications and literature used in the interpretation of the test results.
-We also give your physician recommendations for further care, such as genetic counseling and family member testing.
+We provide your physician with a clinical statement from the genetic test complete with all the relevant findings and evidence from the medical publications and literature used in the interpretation of the test results.
+We also give your physician recommendations for further care such as genetic counseling and family member testing.
 Your test results will reveal one of three possible outcomes:

 Variant of Unknown Significance (VUS): If you have a variant of unknown significance, it means that there is not enough collected evidence in the scientific field of medicine that can tell us if your genetic change is definitely disease-causing or not.
 Future research and more experience with patients who have the same genetic findings may alter the classification of the identified VUS.

 We recommend that you receive genetic counseling alongside genetic testing.
 You should attend counseling both before the test and after the results are available.
 Our standard diagnostics procedure will take about 28 days from the day we receive your test sample.
 For an additional charge, your physician can get results within 7-10 days through our Express Service.
 We will send your results directly to your physician or other ordering health care professional.
 They will then share them with you and discuss how they affect your future health care and if the results have significance for your family.